-The authors would like to thank Huiling Yuan at the Global Systems Division of the Earth System Research Laboratory (ESRL GSD) for assistance in obtaining SREF data in post real-time.
-This particular research was funded by NSF Grant ATM-0537043.
+Acknowledgments.
+The authors thank Huiling Yuan at the Global Systems Division of the Earth System Research Laboratory (ESRL GSD) for assistance in obtaining SREF data in post-real time.
+The majority of this particular research was funded by NSF Grant ATM-0537043.
+Additional support was also provided through a National Research Council Post-doctoral Award for the first author under the guidance of David Stensrud.
 The ENS20 simulations were conducted on the 64-processor computing cluster in the meteorology program at ISU.
 The CAPS real-time 4-km ensemble forecasts were primarily supported by the NOAA CSTAR program.
 Supplementary support was provided by NSF ITR project LEAD (ATM-0331594).
 Drs.
-Kelvin K. Droegemeier, Keith Brewster, John Kain, Steve Weiss, David Bright, Matt Wandishin, Mike Coniglio, Jun Du, Jimy Dudhia, Morris Weisman, Greg Thompson and Wei Wang contributed to the ensemble system design and WRF model configuration.
+Kelvin K. Droegemeier, Keith Brewster, John Kain, Steve Weiss, David Bright, Matt Wandishin, Mike Coniglio, Jun Du, Jimy Dudhia, Morris Weisman, Greg Thompson, and Wei Wang contributed to the ensemble system design and WRF model configuration.
 Kevin Thomas carried out the real-time runs.
-The CAPS real-time predictions were performed at the Pittsburgh Supercomputing Center (PSC) supported by NSF.
+The CAPS real-time predictions were performed at the Pittsburgh Supercomputing Center (PSC), which is supported by NSF.